erinnacland/erinnacland.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-## What does it look like when aggression and suicidality co-occurs in youth?
+## What does it look like when youth aggression and suicidality co-occurs?

 <img src='/images/Fig2.png' style="height: 450px; margin-left: 20px; margin-bottom: 0px; margin-top: 10px;" align="right" > ​​In a population-based birth cohort (N = 1637), I performed a profile analysis to identify how aggression, suicidality, and emotionality patterns present in adolescents (15/17 years of age).